flatgreen/ytdl/README.md

 $errors = $ytdl->getErrors();
 ```

-Download the video (if there are some extrated informations, use the cache and limit the number of requests):
+Download the video (if there are some extrated informations, use the cache and limit the number of requests).
+The download function can be use in another script.

 ```php
 $info_dict = $ytdl->download($webpage_url);
 $errors = $ytdl->getErrors();